abaretta/nu.baretta.tplink/README.md

 # Changelog

 **Version 0.0.5:**
-- Added support for TP-Link light bulbs LB100, LB110, LB120 and LB130
+- Added support for TP-Link light bulbs LB100, LB110, LB120 and LB130, including 'wake-up light' feature.

 **Version 0.0.4:**
 - Bugfixes.
 Added check on model type in autodiscovery.
 Autodiscovery can now detect both new and existing plugs (in case